syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/animation.md

 ---
-layout : post
+layout: post
-title : AnimationDuration in Syncfusion Carousel control in Xamarin.iOS description : Learn how to set the Duration in Carousel for Xamarin.iOS platform : Xamarin.iOS control : Carousel documentation : ug
+title: AnimationDuration in Syncfusion Carousel control in Xamarin.iOS
+description: Learn how to set the Duration in Carousel for Xamarin.iOS
+platform: Xamarin.iOS
+control: Carousel
+documentation: ug
 ---

 # The Carousel Animation